 Let's have an example.
 Say the list is [12, 0, -2, 9, 3].
 The mean of its elements is 4.4.
 So we mutate the list so that its first part is all elements less than or equal to 4.4 and its second part is all elements greater than 4.4; and otherwise we leave the order of elements unchanged.
 So the list becomes [0, -2, 3, 12, 9].

 Call the function partition.
 As I've said, it's a mutator; indeed it is a fruitless mutator.
-Python's built-in insert method will be of use.
+The insert_at method from listLib will be of use.

 Test cases: